jalizadeh/JESS/Readme.md

 ## Day 9 - 05/02/2022
-#### ▶️ FEN Position String #1
-[Video 10](https://www.youtube.com/watch?v=5tfuJOTyv20&list=PLZ1QII7yudbe4gz2gh9BCI6VDA-xafLog&index=10) is the first part of parsing the `FEN Position String`.
+#### ▶️ [Video 10 - FEN Position String #1](https://www.youtube.com/watch?v=5tfuJOTyv20&list=PLZ1QII7yudbe4gz2gh9BCI6VDA-xafLog&index=10) is the first part of parsing the `FEN Position String`.
 [Forsyth–Edwards Notation (FEN)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) is a standard notation for describing a particular board position of a chess game.
 The purpose of `FEN` is to provide all the necessary information to restart a game from a particular position.

 Here's the `FEN` for the starting position: